 Bananas and refrigerators are not friends.
 Bananas thrive at room temperature, where they can ripen to sweet perfection.
 Pop them in the fridge, and they’ll turn black faster than you can say “banana phone.”

-Studies show that chilling bananas can cause a chemical reaction that leads to cold damage, ruining their taste and texture.
+Studies show that chilling bananas can trigger a chemical reaction that causes cold damage, ruining their taste and texture.

 Avocados